 There were a few missteps.
 A fascinatingly sheer slice of octopus carpaccio — 24 tentacles pressed into a mosaic terrine — was overwhelmed by too much parsley vinaigrette.
 A bland trout BLT at lunch was another light disappointment, as was the smallish portion of roasted monkfish at $32, though it was saved by the Jersey-style blush of two styles of chowder — red and white — that swirled together in the bowl.

 For the most part, the cooking here was spot-on, as was the well-informed (albeit chatty) service.
 And while the upscale prices reflect the quality of ingredients and luxury setting, Vernick says his food cost is running higher than ideal (upward of 40% versus the industry standard 30%).
-And for those that can afford it, a bowl of risotto topped with a fan of sweet raw scallop — then a hale of fresh-shaved white truffles — is worth it for $62.
+And for those who can afford it, a bowl of risotto topped with a fan of sweet raw scallop — then a hale of fresh-shaved white truffles — is worth it for $62.
 (White truffle supplements alone can run $40-$50).
 The scallop’s natural sweetness multiplied as it warmed over the creamy rice and met the truffle’s intensely earthy perfume.

 And there is no replacement for the elegant texture of a fresh Dover sole, whose tightly woven firm flesh was glazed in a classic meuniere sauce of brown butter and herbs.
-That two-pound fish, a $115 splurge big enough to serve two or three, is the most traditional move on this menu.
+That 2-pound fish, a $115 splurge big enough to serve two or three, is the most traditional move on this menu.
 A juiced grilled swordfish over poached artichokes in lemony caper piccata sauce was close behind.

 But I was just as impressed by some inventive smaller plates crafted resourcefully from fish trim.
-Spare tuna is ground into a spicy ’Nduja sausage with fiery Calabrian chiles over saffron ricotta gnocchi.
+Spare tuna is ground into a spicy ’Nduja sausage with fiery Calabrian chilies over saffron ricotta gnocchi.
 Spare Viking Village scallops are minced into a generous tartare graced with black truffles and Meyer lemon vinaigrette.
 My favorite, though, was the spicy clam ragout that came in a little copper pot beside four hot pillows of deep-fried savory beignets.
-I ripped off the ends, filled them with ragout and devoured the ultimate seafood hot pockets.
+I ripped off the ends, filled them with ragout, and devoured the ultimate seafood hot pockets.

 Such inventive touches appeared across this big menu of 30-plus items, from the crispy rice that anchored the excellent salmon salad for lunch, to the punchy brown Creole broth and spicy andouille that elevated the roasted fillet of porgy.

 Even a head of cabbage gets the royal treatment here, roasted to caramelized sweetness over eight hours, then accompanied by a richly complex Mexican mole.
-That labor-intensive mole involves such a long list of ingredients, ranging from multiple chiles, clove and cinnamon, to cocoa, apples and duck fat, that such effort seems possibly wasted on a side dish of cabbage.
+That labor-intensive mole involves such a long list of ingredients, ranging from multiple chilies, clove and cinnamon, to cocoa, apples and duck fat, that such effort seems possibly wasted on a side dish of cabbage.
 (Cabbage lovers, all 10 of them, I’m sure are ecstatic.)

 A little more energy, though, would benefit the desserts.
 Vernick, who’s known for updating homey delights like blueberry pie at Food & Drink, has embraced full diner dessert case mode here with a glass display of chocolate tortes, Key lime pies, fig tarts, and carrot cake pies.
 In fact, there’s nothing wrong with any of these treats, which are well made.
 And, in some ways, they evoke the illuminated tower of old-fashioned cakes and pies that once stood beside the cashier at Old Original Bookbinder’s.